cfelton/rhea/README.md

 getting started
 -------------------
 To get started with the latest version (repo version) checkout out the code and run setup in *develop* mode.

-Dependencies:
-  * myhdl
-  * py.test
+The dependencies listed above need to be installed.

 Install the latest myhdl.